MickeyKay/archiver/readme.txt

 1. Admin bar links to view and manually trigger snapshots.
 2. "Archives" metabox that shows all existing snapshots when editing a post/page/term/etc.
-3. The Wayback Machine archive of all snapshots for your content.

 == Changelog ==